semvijverberg/RGCPD/README.md

 Introduction
 =====

-RG-CPD is a framework to process 3-dimensional climate data, such that relationships based on correlation can be tested for conditional independence, i.e. causality.
+RG-CPD is a framework to process 3-dimensional climate data, such that relationships based on correlation can be tested for conditional dependence, i.e. causality.
+These causal teleconnections can be used to forecast a target variable of interest.

 Causal inference frameworks have been proven valuable by going beyond defining a relationship based upon correlation.
 Autocorrelation, common drivers and indirect drivers are very common in the climate system, and they lead to spurious (significant) correlations.
 Tigramite has been successfully applied to 1 dimensional time series in climate science (Kretschmer et al. 2016 https://doi.org/10.1175/JCLI-D-15-0654.1), in order to filter out these spurious correlations using conditional indepence tests (Runge et al. 2017 http://arxiv.org/abs/1702.07007).